PeterBaggetta/TileCostCalculator/README.md

 # TileCostCalculator

-**TileCostCalculator** is a simple Python program designed to calculate the total cost of flooring a room.
+**TileCostCalculator** is a simple C# program designed to calculate the total cost of flooring a room.
 It was created as part of a learning project for the Rakete Mentoring curriculum.

 ## Features